Easy As Cookies

 Scone Dough

 • In a large bowl, combine flour, baking powder, and salt.
-Use a pastry cutter (affiliate link) or two knives to cut in the butter until the mixture resembles small crumbs.
+Use a pastry cutter or two knives to cut in the butter until the mixture resembles small crumbs.
 (Crumbs don't have to be the same size, though.)

 • Add the blended strawberry mixture, stirring until the dough just comes together.
 There may be a little stray flour left behind; this is okay.